multirobotplayground/Jazzy-Multi-Robot-Sandbox/docs/pose_tf_publisher.md

 # pose_tf_publisher

-This node gets the pose of a robot and creates a Odom frame as a static transform.
-It publishes it as a static transform so RViz can look for the correct transform and visualize the correct point clounds and related sensor messages that depends on a global reference frame.
-For some reason, when I publish this as a dynamic transform, it is unable to find it in the transformation tree.
+This node retrieves the pose of a robot and creates an Odom frame as a static transform.
+It publishes this as a static transform so RViz can find the correct transform and visualize the correct point clouds and related sensor messages that depend on a global reference frame.
+For some reason, when I publish this as a dynamic transform, it is not found in the transformation tree.

 ## Parameters